 Elaborate design: A more elaborate design can transform the dog room into its own standout piece of art in your home.
-If you want to make it extra fun, add a sign or even some personalized dog-themed pictures to the walls.
+If you want to make it extra fun, add a sign with a relatable dog quote or even some personalized dog-themed pictures to the walls.

 While setting up the furniture, you should consider what colors to use, shapes to focus on, and even the placement of your dog's belongings.
 In fact, the benefits of Feng Shui for you and your dog can help establish the safe and balanced energy you are trying to achieve.
 Avoid placing any heavy objects above or behind your dog's sleeping area and try to situate their bed away from doors that could swing open and disturb them.
 A proper safety check will ensure you are building a dog-friendly home!

 All That's Left is the Housewarming Pawty!